-Rupin Pass is a trek which starts in one state of India and ends in another.
+Rupin Pass is a trek that starts in one state of India and ends in another.
 Isn’t that cool?
 The trek commences in the last villages of Uttarakhand and ends in the Sangla village of Himachal Pradesh.

 The trek is moderately difficult and takes about a week to complete, but the landscape and scenery keep changing at every turn making this place serene.
-You have to climb forest, walk through meadows and cross passes.
+You have to climb the forest, walk through meadows and cross passes.
 In this trek, you attain an altitude of 15,380 feet.
-Furthermore, every day one needs to walk for 5-6 hours to cover 10 KMs.
+Furthermore, every day one needs to walk for 5-6 hours to cover 10 km.